-On June 1, 2001, the District authorized a transportation development district-wide sales tax pursuant to the TDD Act at a rate of 0.25% on all retail sales.
+On June 1, 2001, the District's Board of Directors authorized a transportation development district-wide sales tax pursuant to the TDD Act at a rate of 0.25% on all retail sales.
 The sales tax shall not apply to the sale or use of motor vehicles, trailers, boats or outboard motors, to sales of electricity or electrical current, water and gas, or to sales of service to telephone subscribers, either local or long distance.
 The sales tax became effective on October 1, 2001 and is for a period of no more than 30 years from the date such tax is first imposed by the District.
+Nineteen (19) retailers operated within the District's boundaries during the year ended December 31, 2020.